 Statistical analysis was performed using the Minitab 19 and Social Science Statistics software packages.
 Parametric tests were used for the analysis of data with a normal distribution, and nonparametric tests were used for the analysis of data without a normal distribution.
-In comparisons between groups, if variables were gender-sensitive, they were analysed separately by sex.
-In the analysis, the Kruskal-Wallis test, one-way and two-way ANOVA tests, and the

-Spearman correlation test were also used.
-A p-value (2-sided) of <0.05 was considered to indicate a statistically significant difference in all comparisons.
+In comparisons between groups, if variables were gender-sensitive, they were analyzed separately by sex.
+In the analysis, the Kruskal-Wallis test, one-way and two-way analysis of variance tests, and the Spearman correlation test were also used.
+A pvalue (2-sided) of <0.05 was considered to indicate a statistically significant difference in all comparisons.